LEED v4.1 BD+C and ID+C Beta

-LEED v4.1 helps project teams meet changing market conditions, including updated energy performance expectations and code requirements, and a growing recognition of the critical importance of addressing carbon pollution.
-The draft rating systems provide new options and paths for project teams.
+LEED v4.1 helps project teams meet changing market conditions, including updated energy performance expectations and code requirements, and a growing recognition of the critical importance of carbon pollution.
+The beta rating systems provide new options and paths for project teams.

 We’ve picked out our favourite updates for you!